How Contract Management Software Automates Processes.

 Since 2001, the E-Sign Act has legalized electronic signatures and has eased the adoption of e-signature technologies.
 Robust contract management software provides e-signature features that allow paperless contract execution.
 For example, Contract Logix software is fully integrated with EchoSign, Docusign, and Sertifi electronic signature software.

 73% of enterprises with best-in-class contract management practices have adopted approval workflow automation, according to the Aberdeen Group report.
 Through the centralization of contract templates and clauses, enterprises ensure that staff is using the latest and pre-approved versions of key contract data.

-Not only an automated workflow enables efficient contract approval, but also streamlines escalation and exception management processes.
+Not only an automated contract workflow enables efficient contract approval, but also streamlines escalation and exception management processes.
 By standardizing the available pool of contract templates and clauses, there are fewer instances when contract language deviates from pre-approved ranges.
 At the same time, contract management software makes the approval process much more transparent by keeping logs of timestamps and authorships of each contract process.

 - Reporting and Analytics